 For the moderated & facilitated by you approach, this obviously involves the most work for you but can potentially cost nothing.
 You'll need to find the users, organise a time to have a video call, record the call, and then write up notes.
 I will ask clients to suggest users for me to contact, and will email them to book in a time for a call using the handy Calendly.

-The call itself consists of using Skype so they can share their screen with me if on desktop or I’ll use a tool like Validately to get access to their screen if they’re on mobile.
+The call itself consists of using Skype or Zoom so they can share their screen with me.
 I then share a link to a prototype or website and can see and hear them as they navigate it.
-The call can be recorded with screen recording software (QuickTime is handy for this) and immediately after I write up my main observations.
+The call can be recorded with screen recording software (on Mac QuickTime is handy for this) and immediately after I write up my main observations.

 The facilitated by someone else approach means hiring a company to set up and run your user test, which may or may not be moderated by them as well.
 Moderation is generally useful when you're testing a prototype or early version of something that requires a bit of explaining or isn't fully working.